 The passenger terminal building is located on the east side of the port area.
 Passengers traveling to Morocco, Algeria and Melilla can access the terminal building 24/7.

-The port has a large, shaded parking area for passengers boarding the ferry with their vehicle.
+The port has a large, shaded parking area for passengers boarding the ferry with their vehicles.
 There’s also an open-air public car park at the Muelle de Levante dock with direct access to the port area.
 The public car park is both for short-term and long-term stays.

 Ferries from Almería port: schedules and tickets